 Leading cause of adult blindness in industrialized nations.

-Typically affects white people aged >55 years.
+Typically affects people aged >55 years.

 Diagnosis and treatment are highly specialized and involve consultation with a retinal specialist.

 Age-related macular degeneration (AMD) is a potentially progressive maculopathy.
 It is characterized by distinct clinical stages including early and intermediate AMD with drusen (yellow deposits under the retina made up of lipids and proteins) and macular pigmentary changes, usually associated with normal or near-normal vision; and late AMD, which is associated with a decrease or loss of central vision.
 Late (or advanced) AMD has two forms: geographic atrophy (or “atrophic” or “dry” AMD) and neovascular AMD (or “wet” or "exudative” AMD).
 Geographic atrophy is a chronic progressive degeneration of the macula; degeneration commences at the level of the retinal pigment epithelium, which is lost in the late stages with associated thinning and degeneration of the neurosensory retina.
 Choroidal neovascularization refers to the abnormal growth of blood vessels from the vascular layer of the eye (choroid) to the neurosensory retina.

 People with small drusen (<63 micrometers), also termed drupelets, are considered to have normal aging changes.
 People with medium-sized drusen (≥63 to <125 micrometers) in the absence of pigmentary changes are defined as having early AMD.
 People with large drusen (≥125 micrometers) or pigmentary abnormalities and at least medium-sized drusen are defined as having intermediate AMD.